MajdHemud/MajdAbuHmoud/README.md

 ## 👋 Hello world!

 My name is Majd.
-I'm a Senior Web Developer and a Technical Blogger.
+I'm a Frontend Developer and a Technical Blogger.
 I love to learn about the latest web development tech.
 Besides loving my job, I love to read books, drawing, and play video games.

 <br/>